Y-Xiang-hub/FAPS-Prototype/README.md

 # FAPS Scheme

 This is the prototype of [our work](https://www.sciencedirect.com/science/article/abs/pii/S0020025520308823).
-If you find our code is useful for your research, please considering citing it as:
+If you find our code useful for your research, please consider citing it as:

         @article{LI2021469,
           title = {FAPS: A fair, autonomous and privacy-preserving scheme for big data exchange based on oblivious transfer, Ether cheque and smart contracts},